open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 The very first import of the ADRIA package will be very slow as it attempts to precompile common functions to reduce later start up time.
 The same applies when running ADRIA for the first time.
 This slow initial precompilation has to be repeated if the package is modified, but will remain "fast" if no changes are made.

-To ameliorate this start-up cost while developing, use the [Revise package](https://github.com/timholy/Revise.jl).
+To ameliorate this avoid having to repeatedly restart the REPL to incorporate code changes, use the [Revise package](https://github.com/timholy/Revise.jl).
+By default, the VS Code REPL will auto-load this package.

 A custom [sysimage](https://julialang.github.io/PackageCompiler.jl/dev/sysimages.html) can also be created to reduce start up times.